Track your nutrition and health goals

 Poha Protein Per 100g

 Per 100g of cooked poha, there is 2.7g of protein — making poha a low-protein food.
-1 medium plate (200g) provides only 5.4g of protein.
-Poha is not a significant protein source on its own.
+One medium plate (200g) provides 5.4g protein — approximately 7–10% of daily protein requirements for most adults.

 To boost protein in your poha: